YET-Another-Github-Account/Blockchain-Analytics/README.md

 ### Ramp-Up time and developer background
 Even though the procedure is well [documented]( https://thegraph.com/docs/define-a-subgraph#create-a-subgraph-project ), setting up a SubGraph requires a minumum of Solidity developer skills and setting up a developer IDE.
 The clear advantage here is the scalable self-service approach, in case the users come with the required technological background.
 For this evaluation it was possible to setup and index a SubGraph, unfortunately the indexed data was incomplete.
-Due to missing debug or logging options, it was not possible to identify the reason for the incomplete indexing.
+Due to missing or unknown debug or logging options, it was not possible to identify the reason for the incomplete indexing.
 ### GraphQL as query language for analytical dashboards
 Interface for querying the SubGraphs is the API query language GraphQL is not positioned as an advanced analytics data query language like SQL. ([Link])( https://graphql.org/faq/#is-graphql-a-database-language-like-sql)